 The United States imports huge numbers of amphibians, many originating from Bd-infested regions.
 No required Bd monitoring program exists.
-As indicated, in the only comprehensive surveillance study, Schloegel et al. (2009) documented Bd in a remarkably high proportion (62%) of imported live bullfrogs in the frog leg trade into three coastal cities.29 There was nothing to keep those imports from being transported further in interstate commerce.
+As indicated, in the only comprehensive surveillance study, Schloegel et al. (2009) documented Bd in a remarkably high proportion (62%) of imported live bullfrogs in the frog leg trade into three coastal cities.30 There was nothing to keep those imports from being transported further in interstate commerce.

 After fish, amphibians are the second most-imported group of live vertebrate animals.
-From 2000 to 2004, the total volume of U.S. imports amounted to an average of more than five million individual amphibians imported each year, plus an additional average of more than 250,000 kilograms annually of shipments counted by weight rather than by number of individuals.30 Many imported pet amphibians are released accidentally or intentionally and the number of established feral populations has increased dramatically.31 Further, some amphibians are used as live bait.
+From 2000 to 2004, the total volume of U.S. imports amounted to an average of more than five million individual amphibians imported each year, plus an additional average of more than 250,000 kilograms annually of shipments counted by weight rather than by number of individuals.31 Many imported pet amphibians are released accidentally or intentionally and the number of established feral populations has increased dramatically.32 Further, some amphibians are used as live bait.
 These uses create major avenues for spreading Bd to native populations.

-Globally, at least 28 species of introduced non-native amphibians have been shown to carry Bd often asymptomatically - and to have the capacity to transmit the fungus to other amphibian populations.32 Since 1998, the United States has continuously added, on average, 15 new non-native amphibian species to its import pool annually.33 The accumulated number of species ever imported totaled approximately 230 in 2006 and likely now exceeds 260 (in 2009).34 In short, the diversity of imported amphibian species likely already exceeds the total number (265) of known native species.
+Globally, at least 28 species of introduced non-native amphibians have been shown to carry Bd - often asymptomatically - and to have the capacity to transmit the fungus to other amphibian populations.33 Since 1998, the United States has continuously added, on average, 15 new non-native amphibian species to its import pool annually.34 The accumulated number of species ever imported totaled approximately 230 in 2006 and likely now exceeds 260 (in 2009).35 In short, the diversity of imported amphibian species likely already exceeds the total number (265) of known native species.
+U.S. amphibians are being "swamped" by the import trade and increasingly exposed - via releases and escapes - to introduced species presenting Bd risk.